katrina356/TitanicProject/README.md

 ![](Resources/Images/R.jpg)

 ## Topic - Titanic Survivability
 There are a lot of mysteries around the Titanic.
 Who survived, who did not survive and why?
-We selected this subject to understand some of the "whys" around the passengers survivablity.
+We selected this subject to understand some of the "whys" around the passengers survivability.
 Also, history is interesting, and we wanted to understand more about the history of the Titanic.
-We also did not want to do something too serious.

-* Original Data Souces:
+Original Data Sources:
 [Encyclopedia Titanica](https://www.encyclopedia-titanica.org/)
 [Data is Plural](https://www.data-is-plural.com/archive/2016-03-30-edition/)

-By analyzing demographic around the passengers and crew of the Titanic, the model will be able to prdedict whether or not someone would survive based on ticket class, gender, country of residency, ANY THING ELSE...
+By analyzing demographic around the passengers and crew of the Titanic, the model will be able to predict whether or not someone would survive based on age, ticket class, gender, and fare.

 As an example, someone who worked in the engine, would have a less ability to survive than someone in first class.
-Or someone who is in third class might survive over someone in first class, because they had a grit to survive a tradgecy while a first class passenger might think that they are too good to go in the boat or someone one will be along soon to save them.
-This should be able to help us gain insight on the passengers of the ship.
+Or, someone who is in third class might survive over someone in first class, because they had a grit to survive a tragedy, while a first-class passenger might think that they are too good to go in the boat or someone one will be along soon to save them.

 ## Contributors